yveszoundi/seccompian/README.md

 # How to contribute?

-The best way to contribute is via a pull request.
+The best way to contribute is via [pull requests](https://github.com/yveszoundi/seccompian/pulls).

-Please note that I don't write that much code professionally anymore and I haven't written any "real" Python application since the early 2000's.
+I haven't written any "real" Python application since the early 2000's.
 Python is usually installed on most Linux/Unix machines and that's the main reason for choosing Python.